yashgyy/Comp_Arch-Resources/README.md

 # Comp_Arch-Resources

 The Following Resources Provide the Course Materials, Notes, Resources and Tools for the Computer Architecture.
-The tools include Timing and Tracing Simulators.
-Resources include x86 simulators ans assingnments on them based
+The tools and resources include Timing and Tracing Simulators and some assignments based on them
 ## Videos and Courses

 * [2025: Fundamentals of Computer Architecture (Undergraduate) - O. Mutlu](https://safari.ethz.ch/foca/spring2025/doku.php?id=start)